 Many founders looking to onboard an investor are familiar with a straightforward sale of equity or a convertible note.
 A less well-known option is the Shared Earnings Agreement.
 This contract allows for incentive alignment in an easy to understand structure for the right type of founders and investors.

-A “Shared Earnings Agreement” (SEA) is an arrangement between a business and an investor about an upfront investment in a startup or a small business that entitles the investor to a share of the future earnings (hence the name) of the business.
+A “Shared Earnings Agreement” (SEA, sometimes also referred to as the Earnest Capital SEAL) is an arrangement between a business and an investor about an upfront investment in a startup or a small business that entitles the investor to a share of the future earnings (hence the name) of the business.

 The aforementioned earnings include the following: the founder’s salaries, dividends and retained earnings.
 The difference to a traditional equity investment is that the founder’s salary is included.